ulhaqi12/advanced-techniques-in-data-mining-HW1/README.md

-# Advanced Techniques in data mining HW 1
+# Advanced Techniques in Data Mining HW 1

-This Repository contains code for Advanced Techniques in data mining course HW1 in UIB, Spain.
+This Repository contains code for the Advanced Techniques in Data Mining course HW1 in UIB, Spain.

 ## Getting Started